-The framework regulation Turkish Food Codex Regulation on Materials and Articles Intended to Come into Contact with Food was published by MinFAL on the Official Gazette no 28157 dated 12/29/2011 and it was amended twice on 08/03/2012 and 08/16/2014.
+The framework regulation Turkish Food Codex Regulation on Materials and Articles Intended to Come into Contact with Food was originally published by MinAF in the Official Gazette no. 28157 dated 12/29/2011, and it was replaced by a regulation published on 4/5/2018.
 This regulation applies to materials and articles, including active and smart packaging materials/food contact materials and articles, which in their finished state: